tessel/t1-docs/tutorials/make-external-hardware-library.md

 ###index.js ([template](https://github.com/tessel/style/blob/master/Templates/index.js))
 This file is the driver for the hardware.
 Here's the basic setup:

 * Require util and the event emitter, along with any other dependencies.
+These let you write event-driven APIs.
 * Make a constructor function that instantiates the hardware as an object.
 Its two arguments are "hardware" and a callback.
-The function should emit a 'ready' event that returns the object when it is ready.
+The function should emit a "ready" event that returns the object when it is ready.
+For the PIR, it's "ready" as soon as the object is instantiated.
+For something more complex, e.g. the Ambient module, it's not "ready" until it verifies that it has the correct firmware version.
  * `hardware` specifies where the hardware is connected to Tessel.
 For modules, it's a port.
 For external hardware, this will most likely be a port and a pin (e.g. tessel.port['GPIO'].pin['A3']).
 You should probably also add error handling in case the wrong hardware type is passed in (e.g. just a port when you need a pin) or for specification of the wrong type of pin (you can see which pins are digital, analog and PWM in the examples [here](https://tessel.io/docs/hardwareAPI#pins)).
 You can check the [PIR code](https://github.com/Frijol/PIR/blob/master/index.js) for examples of this error handling.
  * `callback(err, obj)` should return an error if there are any errors connecting, or if there are no errors, should return the object as its second argument.
 * Functions: this is the fun part!
 What do you want as the API for your hardware?
 What's useful?
 What do you want to expose?